glenfieldcollege/Zorin-Configuration-public/README.md

 user-dirs.defaults : I have example P T and F drives in here; you'll want to adjust those to what you set in pam_mount.conf.xml.home.skel , or something which fits your environment.

 Zorin_Deploy-public.sh : All XXX.XXX.XXX.XXX entries need to be adjusted for your real IP addresses.
 All lines containing some.school.nz need to be adjusted to reflect your environment.

 Furthermore, It does depend on the Zorin version.
 If it is 16.3, you only need to make the above mentioned changes.
 However, version 17 has adjustments to the GDM related settings.

-So, in Zorin 17, for all the executable lines of the section called "#Zorin 16.3 Specific:", comment them out.
+In Zorin 17, for all the executable lines of the section called "#Zorin 16.3 Specific:", comment them out.
 For all of the executable lines for the section called "# Ubuntu and Zorin 17 specific:" uncomment them.

+In Zorin 17, if you want Veyon to work at the expense of Wayland, find the section called "Veyon-specific configuration changes for Zorin 17 - uncomment as needed." and uncomment the fix.

 As long as you have your settings right, and the required packages, it should go line by line, performing the desired actions.
 On a demo machine, you can also do this by hand, line by line, to see if the desired outcome is achieved.